maximillianus/orami-scraper/README.md

 # orami-scraper
-Polite scraper for orami website.
+Polite scraper for [Orami](https://www.orami.co.id/) website.

 This scraper is based on Python's [Scrapy](https://docs.scrapy.org/en/latest/index.html) framework.
 This is my first time using Scrapy framework so I might not utilize all the best practices available for it.

 ## Scraper Objective
-The objective of this scraper is to get all products information from Orami website.
+The objective of this scraper is to get all products information from [Orami](https://www.orami.co.id/).website.

-## Application Flow
+## Application Details

+### Flow
 The scraper will first scrape the product categories' links and save it in `results/urls.json`.
 It will then scrape individual product information by looping through the urls and save them in `results/products.json` or `results/products.csv` whichever format you like.

+### Output Format
+Scrapy has a native CSV Exporter however I don't use it since it produces unordered columns in the result.
+There are ways to modify scrapy to work around this but it is much simpler to create my own `json-to-csv` converter in `utils/jsontocsv.py` to do the format conversion.

+### Settings
+In order to be more polite to the website, I have set up throttling to the crawler.
+This includes increasing delay between downloads and lowering number of concurrent requests.
+You can adjust these settings if you want a faster crawling but it is recommended to keep it at reasonable rate to avoid stress on the website.

+### Other Notes
+- skipped on linting but you can use `black` or `flake8` if you wish to have it
+- again, remember to scrape politely

 ## Getting it up and running
 1. Ensure you have Python 3